-NOTE: The following limitations exist when using Webmail, versus using the full-featured desktop client:
+- The following limitations exist when using Outlook Web App, versus using Microsoft Outlook for PC:

 - Cannot assign delegate permissions.

-- Cannot open others calendars or folders if you have been provided delegate rights.
+- Cannot open other account's calendars or folders if you have been provided delegate rights.

-- Unable to view personal folders (PST) created on your office hard drive.
+- Unable to view personal folders (PST file) created on your office computer.